-La Serena Golf course can be located in Los Alcazares, just 15 minutes drive away from San Javier airport and 60 minutes away from Alicante and occupies an expanse of land by the side of the Mar Menor, still the largest man made lake in Europe.
+La Serena Golf course can be located in Los Alcazares, just 15 minutes drive away from Murcia airport and 60 minutes away from Alicante and occupies an expanse of land by the side of the Mar Menor, still the largest man made lake in Europe.

 This beautiful course has been designed by World Cup & Ryder Cup winner, Manuel Piñero who is regarded as one of the top golf course designers of his time and was opened in 2006.
 The course encircles the 500 year old "Torre del Rame" watch tower, built to watch for pirates who took refuge in the tranquil waters of the Mar Menor and is integrated into the surrounding residential areas.

 Serena Golf is an 18-hole par 72 course with a total length of 6500 yards form the back tees.
 The course is mainly flat and the general advice is that a buggy is not necessary when playing here.
 The Golf in Spain Guide rate this course a 3 for difficulty to play (1 representing easy with 5 being the most difficult).
 The main difficulties at Serena will be the prevailing east wind along with the many water hazards that come into play in 16 of the18 holes.

 #HalfPriceGolfClubCarriage – Don’t forget to mention this promotion when enquiring to ensure you take advantage of this great offer.